vydang123/3813ICT-Assignment-Phase-1/README.md

     *	messages: An array of strings that keeps a list of messages sent.
 *	Methods:
     *	sendMessage(): Sends the user's message using the ChatService.
 It also adds the message to the local messages list and resets the input field.

-## Models:
-User Model (Register):
-*	Properties:
-    *	username: A string representing the user's name.
-    *	email: A string representing the user's email.
-    *	password: A string representing the user's password.

-Message Model (Chat):
-*	Properties:
-    *	content: A string representing the content of the message.